-Procedures: Small group:
+Procedures: Individually

 - 1. The instructor will observe the student instructor as he/she presents to the group the various motorcycle techniques - 2.
-The presentation of each motorcycle technique by a student instructor is limited to five minutes, each - 3.
-The instructor will evaluate the student instructor in the following areas: - a.
+Students to note how instructor critique - 3.
+The presentation of each motorcycle technique by a student instructor is limited to five minutes, each - 4.
+The instructor will evaluate4 the student instructor in the following areas: - a.
 Ability to effectively demonstrate the technique(s) - b.
 Ability to effectively breakdown the technique / oral presentation(s) - c.
 Class structure, supervision, and safety - d.
-Ability to effectively drill students on a specific motorcycle technique - 4.
-Include a brief review of each student's performance

-F. Performance Evaluation Techniques:
+Ability to effectively drill students on a specific motorcycle technique - 5.
+Include a brief review of each student's performance - F. Performance Evaluation Techniques: - 1.
+Instructor model techniques for critiquing, during the students' Test portion